QuineDot/rust-learning/src/lifetime-intuition.md

 run into many `async`-specific errors, and so on.

-Despite the length of this section, there are entire areas it doesn't yet touch on, such as destructor mechanics, shared ownership and shared mutability, and so on.
+Despite the length of this section, there are entire areas it doesn't yet touch on, such as destructor mechanics, shared ownership and shared mutability, and more.

 Even so, it's not expected that anyone will absorb everything in this guide all at once.
 Instead, it's intended to be a broad introduction to the topic.
 Skim it on your first pass and take time on